-- The final decision, concerning the actual amount approved or rejected, remains entirely up to the discretion of the Board of Trustees. - Any member may appeal the decision of the Ex-Gratia Committee. - Members must notify the Ex-Gratia Committee of such an appeal.
-The appeal must be addressed to the Principal Officer of the Fund, submitted within 30 days of the date of the notification. - The Ex-Gratia Committee will review the merits of the appeal application as well as its decision and forward the appeal to the Board of Trustees.
-The Administrator will inform the member of the ruling.
+- Only applications that contain all the required information will be tabled for review, which should include full disclosure of any historical information related to the application, especially in the instance of re-submissions or appeals. - The final decision, concerning the actual amount approved or rejected, remains entirely up to the discretion of the Fund. - Any member may appeal the decision of the Ex-Gratia Committee.
+The appeal application should include any new information of a material nature that is to be considered.

+- Members must notify the Ex-Gratia Committee of such an appeal.
+The appeal must be addressed to the Principal Officer of the Fund, submitted within 30 days of the date of the notification. - The Ex-Gratia Committee will review the merits of the appeal application as well as its decision and forward the appeal to the Board of Trustees. - The Administrator will inform the member of the ruling within a reasonable period. - Once an Ex-Gratia application has reached the point where it has been reviewed by the Board of Trustees for a decision, then such decision shall always be final i.e. the decision cannot be appealed by the member.